Yalton/Ergosphere/docs/next_steps.md

-Implement Player VFX system

-Make events utilize player vfx system strategically
+Make events utilize player vfx system

-Write up all the log files

 Make monster work

 Create new build of game

+Test and polish

+Write up all the log files

 ## Broken Events

 Hawking Radiation
 - Make soundscape that sounds like infinite corridor from castlevania

-## Broken VFX

-Geometric Fractal
-Purple Light
-Hallucination Text